Announcing transition of service

 - Allison Vosburg (Science Division) at x3169, email@example.com

 - De Dudley at x4655, dudleyd@grinnell,edu

 Disclaimer: Poster-printing on the GIS_Plotter is a service for members of the Grinnell College campus community.
 Posters for academic purposes have first priority, followed by posters for college-sponsored events.
-Staff time permitting, the Grinnell College Libraries will sometimes print, at the charges specified above, personal posters for employees of the college, as well as posters related to community-service events and activities in the City of Grinnell.
-The Libraries reserve the right to limit the number of posters made for college employees and for community-service events and activities.
+Staff time permitting, the Academic Support will sometimes print, at the charges specified above, personal posters for employees of the college, as well as posters related to community-service events and activities in the City of Grinnell.
+Academic Support reserves the right to limit the number of posters made for college employees and for community-service events and activities.
 Under no circumstances may the GIS_Plotter be used to print posters advocating candidates in elections--either for on-campus offices or for public office.
 Neither may the printer be used for commercial purposes.